NeoNeuron/Linux-guide-for-researcher/README.md

 =================

 > RTFM (Read The Fucking Manual)
->               ---- a word you might heard when asking for help.
+>               ---- said folk

 * Search in Google, with keywords and name of your Linux distributions

 * Most commands come with a manual

   You can open a command window and type `man` _commandname_ to access its documentation.
 Or type `man man` to get help of `man` itself.

+* Ask who knows linux

 File System Organization